ALF (TV series): Censorship

-Fusco commented in 2007 that his most enjoyable experience on ALF was sitting in the Writers' Room and pitching jokes while pushing the limit as to what NBC censors would allow.
+Fusco commented in 2007 that his most enjoyable experience on ALF was sitting in the writers' room and pitching jokes while pushing the limit on what NBC censors would allow.
 Fusco commented that, "the greatest things were the jokes we couldn't put in the show."
 Specifically, puns dealing with ALF eating cats and other pets were problematic after NBC reported that a child placed a cat in a microwave and killed it after watching the show.
 In the pilot episode "A.L.F.", ALF is seen consuming a beer with Brian.
 Fusco defended the premise saying that "ALF is 285 years old, he can drink beer, he's old enough."
 (Although, in the "Help Me, Rhonda" episode, ALF gives his age as 227, and the writing in later episodes confirms this.)
 However, as ALF became more popular with children, NBC told Fusco "you can't have him drinking; the kids are watching, it's a bad role model."
 Even though Fusco believed that ALF was "an adult: he can do it", the alcohol consumption concept was discarded by the end of the first season, with the exception of the episode "Tequila" where he inspires an alcoholic to check into rehab after a night of drinking with her and making her think he was a hallucination.
 The cat-eating concept carried sporadically into the second season, with references including the "wedding cat" in the episode "Wedding Bell Blues", the Melmacian equivalent of a wedding cake.

 For the hour-long season 1 episode, "Try to Remember", originally broadcast on February 9, 1987, ALF tries to simulate a jacuzzi by bringing Kate's electric mixer into the bathtub, thus receiving an electrical shock that caused amnesia.
-Fusco ended the original episode with a public service announcement from ALF himself, warning of the dangers of mixing water and electricity.
-Despite this, NBC reported that a child attempted to recreate the scenario and nearly electrocuted himself in the process (Fusco confirmed that the child was unharmed); Fusco was forced to refilm the opening sequence, replacing the electric mixer with a manual egg beater.
+Fusco ended the original episode with a public service announcement from ALF, warning of the danger of mixing water and electricity.
+Despite this, NBC reported that a child attempted to recreate the scenario and nearly electrocuted himself (Fusco confirmed that the child was unharmed); Fusco was forced to refilm the opening sequence, replacing the electric mixer with a manual egg beater.
 ALF's amnesia is instead caused by a cranial concussion received after slipping in the shower (a scream and "thud" is heard rather than a "zap"), with all mentions of being shocked either overdubbed with new dialogue or deleted entirely (including ALF's public service announcement).
-This edited version was used for a Fall 1988 rebroadcast, as well as all future U.S. and Canadian syndicated airings.
+This edited version was used for a fall 1988 rebroadcast, as well as all future U.S. and Canadian syndicated airings.

 In 2010, blooper footage surfaced in which ALF was made to deliver racial jokes and sexual comments.
 He was actually mocking a then-recent episode of L.A.
 Law dealing with Tourette syndrome.
 Asked to comment, producer Steve Lamar stated that the footage was from an era when things were not so "ridiculously PC".